akki0666/CyberSecurity-Analyst/Module-3/Foundational-Knowledge/Operating Systems/shell_scripting.md

-# Advanced Shell Scripting for Cyber Security Analysts
+# Shell Scripting for Cyber Security Analysts

 Shell scripting is a vital tool for automating, securing, and managing systems.
 Below is a comprehensive guide from basic to advanced shell scripting concepts, covering key topics for cyber security analysts.